tytydraco/yessleep/out/Mail_for_Apartment_0.md

 The landlord pulled me behind her into the hallway, but before she could close the bedroom door, the wall behind Mr Vale split from floor to ceiling.
 The plaster stretched apart like wet paper.

 Inside was a narrow black space packed with bodies.
-Faces pressed between pipes and beams.
+Faces were pressed between pipes and beams.
 Arms and legs had been bent into gaps no living person could have fit inside.
-Some wore clothes from decades ago.
-Others were so swollen that the fabric had sunk into their skin.
+Some wore clothes from decades ago, while others were so swollen that the fabric had sunk into their skin.

 Every one of them held an opened envelope.
 They began pulling themselves through, repeating the same words as they came.